-Most of the buyers were kids whose objective was not necessarily to keep the cards in pristine condition for future re-sale, but to "trade, play or flip" them, thus ensuring that they would become well-worn, or thrown away (typically, as the cliché goes, when the now grown teenager moved out of the house and his mother would throw away the shoebox in which he kept his cards.
-Topps played on this cliché for its 60th anniversary, introducing a series of commemorative cards reproducing its old designs in its 2011 set, which it called "the cards your mother threw away").
-It would be a few years before adult collectors appeared on the market in significant numbers, but that initial set had already become singularly valuable by then.
+Most of the early buyers were kids whose objective was not necessarily to keep the cards in pristine condition for future re-sale, but to "trade, play or flip" them, thus ensuring that they would become well-worn, or thrown away.
+As the cliché goes, when the now-grown teenager moved out of the house, his mother would throw away his childhood possessions, including the shoe box in which he kept his cards.
+Topps played on this cliché for its 60th anniversary in its 2011 set, introducing a series of commemorative cards reproducing its old designs which it called: "the cards your mother threw away".
+It would be a few years before adult collectors appeared on the market in significant numbers, but the initial 1952 set had already become singularly valuable by then.